On-Camera Styling Tips for Men and Women Presenting on Video (Part 2.)

 Wardrobe Tips for Men

 Men generally have an easier job of dressing for the camera than women.
-My clothing rule of thumb for men and women is: “Dress like your audience does, but 10% better”.
+My clothing rule of thumb for both men and women is: “Dress like your audience does, but 10% better”.
 Your audience needs to identify with you, but you also need to look somewhat aspirational and authoritative.

-- A shirt with a collar looks better than a t-shirt, unless of course your target audience expects to see you in a t-shirt
+• A shirt with a collar looks better than a t-shirt unless of course, your target audience expects to see you in a t-shirt

-- As with women, tailored shirts and jackets can help to add height and emphasize your shoulder to waist ratio.
+• As with women, tailored shirts and jackets can help to add height and emphasize your shoulder to waist ratio

 Have Nicely-Styled Hair

 Get a good haircut.
 Shorter hair generally looks more businesslike.
 If you have long hair, make sure you style it off and away from your face – this will prevent your hair from casting shadows across your face, especially under bright studio lighting.
-Also spray your hair it to settle down those fly-aways.

 Remember that the camera “sees” things differently than the human eye.
 You want your clothing to reinforce your personal brand and your message – not detract or distract from it.